SuperOfficeDocs/superoffice-docs/docs/database/tables/subscriptionunit.md

 ---
-uid: table-subscriptionunit
+uid: table-SubscriptionUnit
-title: subscriptionunit table
+title: SubscriptionUnit table
 description: The list of Subscription units, in the internal product register (year/quarter/month etc., or perhaps amounts if volume-based subscription) so.generated: true
 keywords:
   - "database"
   - "SubscriptionUnit"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# subscriptionunit Table (442)
+# SubscriptionUnit Table (442)

-subscriptionunit MDO list item table.
+SubscriptionUnit MDO list item table.
 The list of Subscription units, in the internal product register (year/quarter/month etc., or perhaps amounts if volume-based subscription)

 ## Fields